 We seek, through targeted funding and intervention to eliminate barriers to participation and good progress.
 Whilst it is not true of all Pupil Premium entitled pupils at Woodland Grange, nationally, such pupils on average, perform less well and make less progress than non-entitled pupils.
 It is our aim to narrow the gap, where one exists, between entitled and non-entitled pupils.

 Apart from support with the cost of clubs, day trips, residential trips, uniform and music tuition we also target resources to directly impact upon the academic progress of pupils.
 This includes 1:1 reading support and small group work led by a teacher focusing upon key areas of literacy or numeracy.
-The majority of our pupils entitled to pupil premium also benefit from one-to-one tutoring with a school staff member (very often their class teacher or at the very least a teacher/staff member known to them).
+The majority of our pupils entitled to pupil premium also benefit from one-to-one tutoring with a school staff member (often their class teacher or member of staff member known to them).

 We have also provided additional resources to groups or clubs that specifically target the needs of pupils.
 Previous examples have included 'My Club', run by a teacher to improve social and communication skills.